Food bank use is a choice, suggests Veterans Minister Johnny Mercer

 The Government minister said some people make ‘personal decisions’ around how they budget each month.

-A Conservative Government minister said it is “not correct” that people do not choose to use food banks.
+A Government minister has said it is “not correct” that people are forced to use food banks as he suggested relying on free handouts is a personal choice.

-Veterans Minister Johnny Mercer suggested that some members of the armed forces are using food banks because of personal budgeting decisions as he defended military pay levels.
+Veterans Minister Johnny Mercer appeared to suggest that some members of the armed forces are using food banks because of personal budgeting decisions as he defended military pay levels.

-“These are personal decisions around how people are budgeting every month,” he told Sky News.
+“These are personal decisions around how people are budgeting every month,” the former British Army captain told Sky News.

 “I don’t want to see anyone using food banks, of course I don’t.
 But we’re in an extremely difficult time around cost of living.